did-method-plc/did-method-plc/README.md

-# DID Placeholder Method (did:plc)
+# DID PLC Method (did:plc)

-DID Placeholder is a self-authenticating [DID](https://www.w3.org/TR/did-core/) which is strongly-consistent, recoverable, and allows for key rotation.
+DID PLC is a self-authenticating [DID](https://www.w3.org/TR/did-core/) which is strongly-consistent, recoverable, and allows for key rotation.

 An example DID is: `did:plc:yk4dd2qkboz2yv6tpubpc6co`